 It’s different than the same ol’ boring breakfast (variety is essential if we want to get our kids out of a picky eating rut)

-There’s no better time to try a new healthy breakfast recipe on your family then a hectic Monday morning (ha!).
+There’s no better time to try a new healthy breakfast recipe on your family than a hectic Monday morning (ha!).

 I was feeling ambitious, however my girls were not feeling all that adventurous.
 Thankfully I had two other guinea pigs who were willing to humour me – my husband and my brother, who was visiting us.

-First up….my hubby Keith, who gave it a thumbs up.
+First up….my hubby Keith, gave it a thumbs up.
 YES!

 Secondly…my brother, who took the breakfast to go.
 In the words of Uncle Steve…